 To satisfy the writing in the major competency, one of the courses above must be a 2000 level or above ANTH W course.
 At least 24 2000-level or above Anthropology credits need to be completed with an average GPA of 2.0 or higher.

-Minors in Anthropology, Anthropology of Global Health, Native American and Indigenous Studies, and Religion are described in the “Minors” section.
+Minors in Anthropology, Anthropology of Global Health, and Native American and Indigenous Studies are described in the “Minors” section.

 Applied Data Analysis

 The Applied Data Analysis major gives students broad training in the following core areas of data science: computer programming and data management, data analysis, data visualization, and data ethics.
 Students with this major obtain a Bachelor of Arts (B.A.) degree.
-The major can be tailored for a student’s interest in a domain area.
+The major can be tailored for a student’s interest in a domain area of concentration.
 In order to apply to the Applied Data Analysis major, students must have:

-A GPA of 3.2 or higher in the following classes: MATH 1132Q; STAT 1000Q/1100Q, and an introductory programming course (CSE 1010, 1729; STAT 2255; COGS 2500Q).
+A GPA of 3.2 or higher in the following classes: MATH 1131Q; STAT 1000Q/1100Q, and an introductory programming course (CSE 1010, 1729; STAT 2255; COGS 2500Q).